socketio/socket.io-website/source/get-started/chat.md

 }
 ```

-Now, in order to easily populate the `dependencies` with the things we need, we’ll use `npm install`:
+Now, in order to easily populate the `dependencies` property with the things we need, we’ll use `npm install`:

 ```
 npm install express@4.15.2